A family with two children and their Moroccan guide in a tiled riad courtyard in Marrakech

 Is Morocco safe for families?+

-Any age works.
-The sweet spot is 6-14.
-Toddlers find medina walks and long drives tiring.
-Ages 6-10 love camel rides and market exploring.
-Teenagers enjoy adventure activities and food tours.
+Any age can work, but many families find ages 6–14 the sweet spot.
+Children under 5 can find long medina walks and long drives tiring.
+Ages 6–10 tend to love camel rides, swimming and market exploring.
+Teenagers enjoy adventure activities, food tours and cultural immersion.

 Can you do the Sahara with kids?+